MrBomber0x001/MrBomber0x001.github.io/_posts/2022-10-19-tsql-transaction-processing1.md

 1. Subtract 100 from A
 2. Add those 100 to B

-so the operation here needs to be done as all statement , or not
+so the operation here needs to be done as all statements, or not

-**Genreal Statement**
+**General Statement**

 ```sql
 BEGIN {TRAN | TRANSACTION }